ollama/ollama/docs/api.md

 ##### Request

-Send a chat message with a conversation history.
+Send a chat message with images.
+The images should be provided as an array, with the individual images encoded in Base64.

 ```shell
 curl http://localhost:11434/api/chat -d '{